AubLambert/ProjectCinema/README.txt

 ## Option 1: CinemaGUI.exe
-Executable app can be found at: https://drive.google.com/drive/folders/1FzVOp4zyP3ZbNaE3qptblQQFEyYY4gN-?usp=drive_link -- CinemaGUI application --
+Executable app and demo can be found at: https://drive.google.com/drive/folders/1FzVOp4zyP3ZbNaE3qptblQQFEyYY4gN-?usp=drive_link
+-- CinemaGUI application --
 To be able to run CinemaGUI.exe smoothly, users are required to install the following files in sequence:
 For SQL database: